theSharque/Vendetta-game/README.md

 This game passed all tests in the real world but never was popular.

+# Idea and realisation
-Designers: Kirill Mamaev and Alex Mamaev
+*Designers: Kirill Mamaev and Alexey Mamaev

-Developer: Alexey Kurilov
+*Developer: Alexey Kurilov

 # Server
 Server side written on PHP for Nginx server + MySQL DB